ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The joining node MUST NOT use the pairwise mode of Group OSCORE to process messages in the group, if the Joining Response did not include the 'ecdh_alg' parameter.

-If the application requires backward security, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the current group members upon the new node's joining (see {{sec-group-rekeying-process}}).
-As a consequence, the joining node is not able to access secure communication in the OSCORE group occurred prior its joining.
+If the application requires backward security, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the current group members, upon the new node's joining (see {{sec-group-rekeying-process}}).
+In such a case, the joining node is not able to access secure communication in the OSCORE group occurred prior its joining.

 # Overview of the Group Rekeying Process {#ssec-overview-group-rekeying-process}